 - 1 tbsp coarsely ground black pepper

-Fill a pasta pot with water, add salt and bring to the boil on high heat.
+Fill a pasta pot with water, add salt, and bring to a boil on high heat.
 Drop in the pasta and cook until just off al dente.
-Reserve 1 cup of the pasta water a minute or so before draining the pasta.
-Place half a cup of the pasta water in a pan together with the pepper plus a splash of olive oil and bring to the boil.
+Reserve 1 cup of the pasta water for a minute or so before draining the pasta.
+Place half a cup of the pasta water in a pan together with the pepper plus a splash of olive oil and bring to a boil.

-Place the almost cooked pasta in the pan and cook for a further minute in the pepper water to infuse the flavour until al dente.
-Add a splash more of the reserved pasta water if the pasta seems to dry.
+Place the almost-cooked pasta in the pan and cook for a further minute in the pepper water to infuse the flavour until al dente.
+Add a splash more of the reserved pasta water if the pasta seems too dry.
 Turn off the heat and let the pasta rest in the pan for 1 minute (Letting the pasta rest before you add the cheese prevents it from melting and becoming stringy.)

-Add the grated Parmigiano-Reggiano and Pecorino Romano, stirring vigorously and shaking the pan until the cheese form a homogenous, emulsified sauce.
+Add the grated Parmigiano-Reggiano and Pecorino Romano, stirring vigorously and shaking the pan until the cheese forms a homogenous, emulsified sauce.
 Add a bit more pasta water if the sauce needs loosening.

-There is a difference in opinion amongst Italians whether the pepper should be fried in oil before adding the pasta water, but be careful if you do, as it can add a bitter note to the dish.
+There is a difference in opinion among Italians on whether the pepper should be fried in oil before adding the pasta water, but be careful if you do, as it can add a bitter note to the dish.

 Looking for more authentic local Italian recipes from the Eatsplorer Kitchen to cook at home?
-This Homemade tagliatelle with Wild Mushroom by chef Lapo Magni is a winner!
+This Tuscan Tagliatelle with Wild Mushrooms by chef Lapo Magni is a winner!

 Production and photography: Liezel Norval-Kruger